Enjoy a More Natural Smile with Composite Dental Fillings

 The best way to fight cavities and maintain healthy gums and teeth is to keep up on your daily habit of proper oral hygiene.
 Here are 5 ways to ward off tooth decay and prevent cavities:

 - Come in to our office for a comprehensive oral exam and regular cleanings.

 - Brush after meals and use an antimicrobial mouthwash.

 - Drink more water and cut back on sugary and acidic drinks.

 - Develop the habit of flossing every night.

 - Avoid smoking.

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Dentistry by Dr. Doshi.
 Here’s how it works:

 - Drs.
-Doshi, Sheabar, Hamedi or Adams isolate the tooth from saliva to keep it dry.
+Doshi, Sheabar or Hamedi isolate the tooth from saliva to keep it dry.